brightspot/react-examples/restification/README.md

 In Brightspot from the menu **&#x2630;**, navigate to **Developer** &rarr; **GraphQL Explorer** and select **Members API: Restification** from the **Select GraphQL Endpoint** dropdown.

-In the explorer panel on the left pane you see a GraphQL query field named **brightspot_example_restification_MemberQuery**.

 In this example, the query created retrieves all members, restricting the data returned to only the members' display name.

 Copy and paste the followng query into the explorer: